piyushpatel2005/angular-framework/lessons/angular-cli.md

  `.component.ts`: this is the component class written in TypeScript.
 I consider it as a controller for this component where all the properties and event-handlers exist.

  `.component.css`: this is the stylesheet for the component only.

  `.component.spec.ts`: This is test spec file for the component.

  When we create new component, `.component.ts` file will include `@Component` declarator and this includes selector, that will be used as a tag.
 It also includes `templateUrl` which defines the template url for this component and styleUrls array that includes stylesheets for this component.

  For example, if you look at generated app, it includes `app-root` selector, which is part of index.html file in the root folder.

+ If you want to install additional styles or anything, you have to configure angular-cli.json file to include those styles.
+For example, when we include `font-awesome`, we need to include them in `angular-cli.json` file inside `styles` array.
+These configurations are with respect to index.html and not the root folder.